-Here you can find the newest information regarding COVID-19 in Villach/Carinthia.
-For general information please have a look at the section “What is the situation in Villach?”
+Here you can find the latest information regarding COVID-19 in Villach/Carinthia.
+For more general information please have a look at the section “What is the situation in Villach?”

 Protective Measures and Restrictions:

-Here you can find the newest information regarding COVID-19 in Austria.
-For general information please have a look at the corresponding section in the FAQ part of the page.
+Here you can find the latest updates regarding COVID-19 in Austria.
+For general information please take a look at the corresponding section in the FAQ part of the page.